smarthomeNG/smarthome/doc/dev/shngadmin/ARCHITECTURE.md

 npm run build        # outputs to dist/shngadmin/
 ```

-Before building (and before `npm start`), the `prebuild`/`prestart` npm hook automatically runs `node scripts/generate-version.js`, which writes `src/app/git-version.auto.ts` with the current git commit hash, branch name, and the project path.
+Before building (and before `npm start`), the `prebuild`/`prestart` npm hook automatically runs `node scripts/generate-version.js`, which writes `src/app/git-version.auto.ts` with the current git commit hash and branch name.
 This file is in `.gitignore` and is also created by the `postinstall` hook so a fresh `npm install` on a new clone always has it.

 The output is a set of static files that SHNG's built-in web server serves directly.